Beet sugar factory: France

-The work of Achard soon attracted the attention of Napoleon Bonaparte, who appointed a commission of scientists to go to Silesia to investigate Achard's factory.
+The work of Achard soon attracted the attention of Napoleon, who appointed a commission of scientists to go to Silesia to investigate Achard's factory.
 Upon their return, two small factories were constructed near Paris.
 Although these factories were not altogether a success, the results attained greatly interested Napoleon.
-Thus, when two events, the blockade of Europe by the British Royal Navy and the Haitian Revolution, made the importation of cane sugar untenable, Napoleon seized the opportunity offered by beet sugar to address the shortage.
-In 1811, Napoleon issued a decree appropriating one million francs for the establishment of sugar schools, and compelling the farmers to plant a large acreage to sugar beets the following year.
+Thus, when British naval blockades and the Haitian Revolution made the importation of cane sugar untenable, Napoleon seized the opportunity offered by beet sugar to address the shortage.
+In 1811, Napoleon issued a decree appropriating one million francs for the establishment of sugar schools and compelling the farmers to plant a large acreage of sugar beets the following year.
 He also prohibited the further importation of sugar from the Caribbean effective in 1813.

 The number of mills increased considerably during the 1820s and 1830s, reaching a peak of 543 in 1837.
 The number was down to 382 in 1842, producing about 22.5 million kg of sugar during that year.